wenzheli/DCMLDA--Matlab-/README.md

 ## Introduction
 DCMLDA is an extension of LDA model that used for capturing word burstiness, which means if a term is used once in a document, then it is likely to be used again.
 There is classifical topic model like LDA, does not capture burstiness, while DCMLDA is specifically designed for capturing this phenomena.
-The implementation is based on Java, and should work for any text corpus with very minimal modification (i.e text processing for your own corpus).
+The implementation is based on Matlab, and should work for any text corpus with very minimal modification (i.e text processing for your own corpus).